 - Sherlock Holmes would probably be the Trope Codifier.

-- Technically, Sherlock Holmes gained his trademark pipe when he made the transition to theatre.
-He smoked in the stories as well, but not the large calabash-style (it was a rough corncob pipe).
-They added the large pipe to make it more clear from the stage what he was doing.
+- Technically, Sherlock Holmes gained his cliche calabash pipe when he made the transition to theatre.
+He smoked in the stories as well, but his three pipes were a short stemmed brier, a long stemmed cherrywood and a very well-used clay.
+Starting with William Gillette, actors added the large pipe to make it more clear from the stage what he was doing.

 - The stage actor needed a pipe he could hold easily in his mouth while working with his hands.
 The famed meerschaum had the balance needed.

-- And although only Granada's classic adaptation with Jeremy Brett as Holmes is the only adaptation that remembers this, Sherlock switched to cigarettes when pipes went out of fashion.
+- And although Granada's classic adaptation with Jeremy Brett as Holmes is the only adaptation that remembers this, unless you count nicotine patches, Sherlock switched to cigarettes when pipes went out of fashion.

 - Merry and Pippin, after conquering Isengard.